ducquando/learn-swift/README.md

 #### 3. Data Types

 Swift provides its version of all fundamental C (and Objective-C) data types such as Integer, Double, Float, Boolean, and String.
-Swift also has powerful versions of the three primary collection types called Array, Set, and Dictionary.
+Swift also has powerful versions of the three primary collection types: Array, Set, and Dictionary.
 In addition, it also has new data types called Optional, Tuple, etc.

-If you are ready, let's dig down on each data types.
-Please noted, in Swift, data types are always written in Pascal case (e.g. Int).
+If you are ready, let's dig down on each data type.
+Please note, in Swift, data types are always written in the Pascal case (e.g., Int).

 ##### a.
 Integers

 *Integers* are whole numbers with no fractional component, such as 42 and -23.

 In Swift, there are two types of integers: `Int` and `UInt`.
-While Int are signed numbers (positive, zero, or negative), UInt are unsigned one (only positive or zero).
-Also, Int and UInt are provided in 8, 16, 32, and 64 bit forms and follow a naming convention in which an 8-bit unsigned integer is of type `UInt8`, and a 32-bit signed integer is of type `Int32`.
-However, in most cases, you don't have to pick a specific size of integer to use in your code as Swift will do that for you.
-You can check the range of number with `.min` and `.max`.
+While Int is a signed number (positive, zero, or negative), UInt is an unsigned one (only positive or zero).
+Also, Int and UInt are provided in 8, 16, 32, and 64-bit forms and follow a naming convention in which an 8-bit unsigned integer is of type `UInt8`, and a 32-bit signed integer is of type `Int32`.
+However, in most cases, you don't have to pick a specific integer size in your code, as Swift will do that for you.
+You can check the number range with `.min` and `.max`.

 ##### b.
 Floating-point Numbers

 *Floating-point numbers* are numbers with a fractional component, such as 3.14159, 0.1, and -273.15.

 In Swift, there are two floating-point number types: `Double` and `Float`.
-While Double  represents a 64-bit floating-point number, Float only represents 32-bit one.
+While Double represents a 64-bit floating-point number, Float only represents a 32-bit one.
 Therefore, Double is preferred since it has a precision of at least 15 decimal digits, compared to Float with 6 decimal digits.

 ##### c.
 Booleans

-*Boolean* values are referred to as logical, because they can only ever be true or false.
+*Boolean* values are considered logical because they can only ever be true or false.
 Swift provides two and only two `Bool` constant values: `true` and `false`.
 Any non-Boolean values cannot be substituted for Bool.

 For example, `True`, even though it looks like `true`, is not a valid Bool type in Swift.
-Moreover, while some languages such as Python and JavaScript interpret `0` as `false` and other integers as `true`, Swift prevents this from happening.
+Moreover, while some languages such as Python and JavaScript interpret `0` as `false` and other integers as `true`, Swift prevents this.
 In fact, it will prompt a compile-time error if someone tries to do that.

 ##### d.
 Strings and Characters

 A *String* is a series of characters, such as "hello, world" or "albatross".
 The contents of a `String` can be accessed in various ways, including as a collection of `Character` values.

 You can include predefined String values within your code as string literals and multiline string literals.
-While a string literal is a sequence of characters surrounded by double quotation marks `"`, a multiline string literals is a sequence of several-line-spanned characters surrounded by three double quotation marks `"""` with a line break.
+While a string literal is a sequence of characters surrounded by double quotation marks `"`, a multiline string literal is a sequence of several-line-spanned characters surrounded by three double quotation marks `"""` with a line break.

 ##### e.
 Tuples

 *Tuples* group multiple values into a single compound value.
-The values within a tuple can be of any type and don’t have to be of the same type as each other.
-You can create tuples from any permutation of types, and they can contain as many different types as you like.
-There’s nothing stopping you from having a tuple of type `(Int, Int, Int)`, or `(String, Bool)`, or indeed any other permutation you require.
+The values within a tuple can be of any type and don't have to be of the same kind.
+You can create tuples from any permutation of kinds, and they can contain as many different kinds as you like.
+Nothing stops you from having a tuple of type `(Int, Int, Int)`, `(String, Bool)`, or any other permutation you require.

 ##### f.
 Optionals

 You use *Optionals* in situations where a value may be absent.
-An optional represents two possibilities: Either there is a value, and you can unwrap the optional to access that value, or there isn’t a value at all.
+An optional represents two possibilities: Either there is a value, which you can unwrap the optional to access that value, or there isn't a value.
 Optional is indicated by the question mark `?` followed after a data type.
-You can also find Optional in explicit conversion of unrelated data types.
+You can also find Optional in the explicit conversion of unrelated data types.

 ##### g.
 Arrays

 *Array* is one of the primary Collection types for storing collections of values.
 Array stores values of the same type in an ordered list.
-The same value can appear in an array multiple times at different positions.
+The exact value can appear in an array multiple times at different positions.

 The type of an Array is written in full as `Array<Element>`, where `Element` is the type of values the array is allowed to store.
-You can also write an array's type in shorthand form as `[Element]`, which is preferable.
+You can also write an array's type in shorthand form as `[Element]`, preferable.

 ##### h.
 Sets

-Like Array, *Set* is another one of the primary Collection types for storing collections of values.
-Set stores distinct values of the same type in a collection with *no defined ordering*.
-You can use a set instead of an array when the order of items isn’t important, or when you need to ensure that an item only appears once.
+Like Array, *Set* is another primary collection type for storing collections of values.
+Set holds distinct values of the same kind in a Collection with *no defined ordering*.
+You can use a Set instead of an array when the order of items isn't essential or when you need to ensure that a thing only appears once.

-The type of a Set is written as `Set<Element>`, where `Element` is the type that the set is allowed to store.
-Unlike arrays, sets don’t have an equivalent shorthand form.
+The Set type is written as `Set<Element>`, where `Element` is the type that the set is allowed to store.
+Unlike arrays, Sets don't have an equivalent shorthand form.

 ##### i.
 Dictionaries

 *Dictionary* is the last one of the 3 primary Collection types for storing collections of values.
-Dictionary stores associations between keys of the same type and values of the same type in a collection with *no defined ordering*.
+Dictionary stores associations between keys of the same type and values in a Collection with *no defined ordering*.
 Each value is associated with a unique key, which acts as an identifier for that value within the dictionary.

 The type of a Dictionary is written in full as `Dictionary<Key, Value>`, where `Key` is the type of value that can be used as a dictionary key, and `Value` is the type of value that the dictionary stores for those keys.
-You can also write the type of a dictionary in shorthand form as `[Key: Value]`, which is preferable.
+You can also write the kind of a dictionary in shorthand form as `[Key: Value]`, which is preferable.

+##### k.
+Pointers

+If you have experience with any C-related programming languages, you may know that these languages use pointers to refer to addresses in memory.
+Although Swift does not support direct pointer, it offers an indirect way using reference types.

 #### 4. Data Binding

-Swift **binds data types at compile time**, which makes it a type-safe programming language.
-In following sections, you will see more about the applications of this type-safe characteristic.
+Swift **binds data types at compile time**, whichProperty Accessment makes it a type-safe programming language.
+In the following sections, you will see more about the applications of this type-safe characteristic.

 ### B. Constants and Variables

 ***

 Swift uses variables and constants to store and refer to values by an identifying name.
-While the value of a constant can’t be changed once it’s set, a variable can be set to a different value in the future.
-In another word, anything declared as variable is *mutable* (can add, remove, or change after declaration).
-Oppositely, anything declared as constant is *immutable* (cannot do anything with it after declaration).
+While the value of a constant can't be changed once it's set, a variable can be set to a different value in the future.
+In other words, anything declared as a variable is *mutable* (can add, remove, or change after declaration).
+Oppositely, anything declared as a constant is *immutable* (cannot do anything with it after declaration).

 #### 1. Naming Convention

 For Swift, constant and variable names can contain almost any character except whitespace, mathematical symbols, arrows, private-use Unicode scalar values, or line-and box-drawing characters.
-This means that even pictographs like emoji `💪` and logographs like Chinese `大` are legal variable/constant name.
+This means that even pictographs like emoji `💪` and logographs like Chinese `大` are legal variable/constant names.

-However, for universal development, we should use Unicode character.
+However, for universal development, we should use the Unicode character.
 As noted in Swift 3.0 documentation, any Unicode variables/constants should be named in camelCase like `firstVariable`.

 One more thing to remember, although numbers may be included elsewhere within the name, a variable/constant cannot begin with a number.
 For example, `the1stVarible` is a legal name for variable and constant, but `1stvariable` is not.

 #### 2. Declaring Syntax
 ##### a.
 Declaration and Initialization

-Constants and variables must be declared and initialized before they’re used.
+Constants and variables must be declared and initialized before they're used.
 You declare constants with the `let` keyword and variables with the `var` keyword, followed by a variable name, equal sign `=`, and the assigning value.

 The example below will declare name as a variable and age as a constant.